krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_05_Course_Inventory_File.md

-## Lab 5 - Ansible Inventory File
+# Lab 5 - Ansible Inventory File

 This lab builds on previous labs and shows how to build a more robust Ansible inventory file.
 You'll learn how to create groups, nested groups, and group based variables all within the inventory file.

 > **Note:** This is the master inventory file used for this course.
-It is critical this step is performed so that all other tasks work as expected.
+It is critical that this step is performed so that all other tasks work as expected.

 > If there are certain devices that are not in your course, please do not include them in your inventory file.